codedevotional/articles/naming.md

 <img src="images/abstraction-ladder.svg" width="100%" alt="The Abstraction Ladder" />

 Consider the diagram above.
 Molly is on the second rung.
-She is far from a static entity, she's a being in-process, constantly changing, and composed of the numerous subsystems that are represented on the bottom rung.
-From a cognitive, linguistic perspective, Molly seems like a single entity.
+She is far from a static entity, she's a being in-process, constantly changing, composed of numerous subsystems that are represented on the bottom rung.
+But from a cognitive, linguistic perspective, Molly seems like a single entity.
 Indeed, associating a name with a living being is often the first utterance of a toddler learning to speak - "Mama."

 The next rung up the ladder, "Dogs" seems like a small step.
 But, consider the enormous mental processing it takes for a toddler to learn to ignore the differences between the family dog Molly, a small bull terrier, and the gigantic great dane that lives down the street.
 Learning to abstract from "Molly" to "Dogs" takes enormous mental development, but once it's learned, it's automatic, processed by the brain without the perception of thought.